 If you retain an attorney at our law firm, we will immediately investigate the circumstances surrounding the injury.
 Because it is best to gather evidence soon after the injury, it is important to contact us as soon as possible.

 Compensation may include the following:

-The compensation package should reflect the full extent of the injuries and how they will affect the person’s life.
+The compensation package for your lawsuit should reflect the full extent of the injuries and how they will affect the person’s life.

 1. Herndon, David, Total Burn Care, 3rd edition, Elsevier Health Sciences, 2007, p.575.